 Option 1 – Automatically update your Intel CPU drivers

-For some people, it’s really time-consuming and error-prone to find the exact driver online, download it and install it step by step.
-If you want to save your time and effort, we highly recommend updating your drivers with Driver Easy, a reliable driver updater tool.
+For some people, it’s really time-consuming and error-prone to download and install drivers manually.
+If you want to save your time and effort, we highly recommend updating the drivers with Driver Easy, a reliable driver updater tool.

 Driver Easy will automatically recognize your system and find the correct drivers for it.
 You don’t need to know exactly what system your computer is running, you don’t need to risk downloading and installing the wrong driver, and you don’t need to worry about making a mistake when installing.
 Driver Easy takes care of it all.